Iñaki Basiloff

-Iñaki Basiloff (born 28 April 2001) is an Argentine Paralympic swimmer who competes in international swimming competitions, he specialises in freestyle swimming.
+Iñaki Basiloff (born 28 April 2001) is an Argentine Paralympic swimmer who competes in international swimming competitions.
+He specializes in freestyle swimming.

 Career

 He has won one gold and six silver medals at the 2019 Parapan American Games and is a three-time World bronze medalist.
 He also holds the world record in the 200m freestyle S7 which he achieved in March 2022.

-Basiloff competed at the 2020 Summer Paralympics where he narrowly missed winning two bronze medals in the 200m individual medley SM7 and his favoured event 400m freestyle S7.
+Basiloff competed at the 2020 Summer Paralympics where he narrowly missed winning two bronze medals in the 200m individual medley SM7 and his favored event 400m freestyle S7.